Facebook was once the poster child of the social media revolution. Today, it’s a shining example of how not to run a social network.

 - The site will never use tracking cookies, either of their own or a third-party.

 - MeWe will never sell your personal data.

 Some big names have bought into the idea; Sir Tim Berners-Lee—the inventor of the world wide web—serves on the board.

 Some of MeWe’s unique features include profiles that can be customized for each group you join, the library tagging so you can find your content easily, and platform-wide voice integration.

 If absolute privacy really is your number one priority from a social network, MeWe is the best Facebook alternative.

 If you’re a privacy fanatic, you simply won’t be able to find a network that’s as expansive as Facebook but without the tracking, selling, and manipulating of data.

 However, using the Facebook alternatives we recommended, you can split the network down into its component parts and replace each function with something more suitable.

-To continue your journey, you should consider some privacy-focused alternatives to Facebook Messenger, as well as more niche social networks that can fulfill specific needs.
+To continue your journey, you should consider some privacy-focused alternatives to Facebook Messenger, as well as being aware of those companies that don’t care about your security.